-The Sports Communication concentration involves five courses (15 credits), which also can serve toward major requirements and electives.
+The Sports Communication certificate involves five courses (15 credits), which also can serve toward major requirements and electives.
+Choose from the following:

 Two Professional Courses in Sports Communication (6 credits)